jvitku/demonodes/README.md

 * places these new neural modules into the network
 * connect them with other components

 An example of how to create the script is contained in `projectTemplate/python/myNetwork.py`.
-To run this script, simple open the Nengo and into the command-line interface write 'run' with relative path to this script, so e.g.:
+To run this script, simply run the `./nengo` script write into the command-line interface: `run` with relative path to your script, so e.g.:

 	run ../../projectTemplate/python/myNetwork.py